Nasha Niva: 1906–1915

 Nasha Niva was inspired by Iskra, a political newspaper, published by the RSDLP since 1901.
 At the BSA conference in June 1906 Belarusian journalist Anton Łuckevič announced his intention to create a party newspaper.
 The co-founders were his brother Ivan and Alaksandar Ułasaŭ, a landowner from the Mihaŭka estate near Minsk, who was for many years the newspaper's publisher and editor.
 The name for the publication was taken from a poem by Janka Lučyna "Роднай старонцы" ("To Fatherland").
 The first issue was published on 23 November 1906, under the editorship of titular counselor Zigmund Volsky.
-Since the fifth issue from 8 December 1906, the chief editor was Alexander Vlasov.
+Since the fifth issue from 8 December 1906, the chief editor was Alaksandar Ułasaŭ.

 In the first three years, the newspaper published 960 reports from 489 areas, 246 poems by 61 authors, and 91 articles by 36 special reporters.
 Only in 1910 "Nasha Niva" published 666 various correspondence from 427 people.
 "Nasha Niva" covered a wide range of political, economic, and cultural issues.
 Every issue included the following sections: government actions, political review, life of the countryside, life of the city, feuilletons, the newest literary works in Belarusian, correspondence, news from Russia and Lithuania, book digest, history notes, notes on agriculture, applied mechanics, personal ad.

 The newspaper saw as its main task the consolidation of a Belarusian political nation.
 It was also – as was observed at the time – the first source of information to be free of government interference.
 The editors office also strived to preserve and promote Belarusian culture.
 National civil society rallied around the newspaper; numerous agricultural initiatives, youth groups and publishing houses used it as a voice to promote their activities.
 In 1911 its circulation was about 3,000.
 Up to October 1912, the newspaper was printed both in Cyrillic and Latin scripts.
 From the 43 issue of 24 October 1912, the publication completely switched to the Cyrillic alphabet.
 A subscription for a year cost 5 roubles, the price for one issue was 5 kopecks.

 The newspaper's defence of national interests provoked attacks by the Russian censorship throughout its existence.
 Even a discussion on agrarian topics organised in 1907 – including an article entitled 'The Land Question in New Zealand' – was found 'seditious' and 'disrespectful of the government'.
 The editor, Alaksandar Ułasaŭ, was tried and imprisoned.
 On several occasions, the entire run of a particular issue was confiscated and the editors were compelled to pay fines.